Developer Transition Kit

-The Developer Transition Kit is the name of two prototype Mac computers made available to software developers by Apple Inc. The first Developer Transition Kit was made available in 2005 prior to the Mac transition to Intel processors to aid in the Mac's transition from PowerPC to an Intel-based x86-64 architecture.
-A second Developer Transition Kit was made available in 2020 prior to the Mac transition to Apple silicon as part of its initiative to transition the Mac away from Intel to Apple's ARM64-based Apple silicon.
+The Developer Transition Kit (DTK) refers to two prototype Mac computers made available to software developers by Apple.
+The first DTK was released in 2005 before the Mac transition to Intel processors to assist developers during the transition from PowerPC processors to Intel x86-64 processors.
+A second DTK was released in 2020 before the Mac transition to Apple silicon as part of Apple's transition from Intel processors to its Apple silicon platform based on the ARM64 architecture.